COVID-19 pandemic in Denmark: November 2020 and onwards

-April 2021

-As of 12 April, there have been 237,792 confirmed cases of COVID-19 with 2,441 deaths.

-Danish Health Authority announced on 14 April they ceased using the Oxford AstraZeneca COVID-19 vaccine over concerns of serious side effects.

-June 2021

-On 29 June, health minister Magnus Heunicke announced that the government bought 1.17 million COVID-19 vaccines from Romania.

-The government agrees to phase out the requirement of masks in public.
+Danish Health Authority announced on 14 April 2021 the removal of the Oxford AstraZeneca COVID-19 vaccine from the Danish vaccination program due to concerns of serious side effects.
+On 29 June, health minister Magnus Heunicke announced that the government had bought 1.17 million COVID-19 vaccines from Romania.
+An agreement to phase out the requirement of masks in public was also reasched in June, but was in November reinforced along with several other restrictions.

-November 2021

-The mask mandate gets reinforced along with several other restrictions.

-January 2022

-As of January 21, 1,319,695 cases have been confirmed.
-Cases reach an all-time high of 20-40 thousand daily cases throughout most of January.

-February 2022
+On the negotiations to reopen society in April 2021, Freja Brandhøj stated on behalf of Danmarks Restauranter & Caféer "We think it's a shame that we couldn't reach an agreement right away".

-On February 1, 2022, most restrictions were lifted, with authorities stating that the virus was no longer a "critical threat".
+On 21 January 2022, Denmark had 1.3 million confirmed cases, reaching an all-time high of 20-40 thousand daily cases throughout most of January.
+In February, most restrictions were lifted, with authorities stating that the virus was no longer a "critical threat".

 Testing, treatment and preventive measures

 In Denmark, Aalborg University Hospital, Aarhus University Hospital, Hvidovre Hospital, Odense University Hospital, Rigshospitalet and Zealand University Hospital Roskilde have sections prepared for serious cases of COVID-19 that require treatment, as well as patients that are elderly or have pre-existing conditions and therefore are particularly vulnerable to the disease.
 Other hospitals were required by the regions to prepare lists of non-essential operations that can be postponed.
 This would allow the manpower, space and equipment to rapidly be allocated towards an outbreak of coronavirus.
 On 11 March 2020, the first hospitals began postponing non-essential operations as a preparation for future cases of COVID-19, and on 17 March this was done in all hospitals nationwide.
 Initially, all testing of samples for SARS-CoV-2 was performed at the SSI, but on 25 February (before the first confirmed case in the country) this was expanded to all the hospitals that also had sections that were ready for treating serious cases of COVID-19.
 In early March, other hospitals started to perform the tests.
 On 6 March, Aarhus University Hospital made a "drive-through" test facility (similar to those used in South Korea) where a person can be tested without having to leave his/her vehicle, but people using it still have to phone their personal doctor or the doctor-on-call (Lægevagten) for instructions first.
 On 10–11 March, Aalborg University Hospital, Regionshospital North Jutland Hjørring and Zealand University Hospital Roskilde introduced "drive-through" test facilities.

 On 11 March, the Danish Health Authority announced a change of strategy, which means that only people hospitalised with severe signs of respiratory illness or shortness of breath, will be examined for COVID-19 infection.
 As a consequence, it is suspected that COVID-19 cases in the country are underreported, and health officials expect the actual number to be significantly higher than the current number of confirmed cases.